home-assistant/home-assistant.io/source/_integrations/opower.markdown

 - Current bill gas usage to date
 - Current bill gas cost to date
-- Current bill gas forecasted usage
+- Current bill gas forecasted usage (for the first few days of the bill this is 0)
-- Current bill gas forecasted cost
+- Current bill gas forecasted cost (for the first few days of the bill this is 0)
 - Typical monthly gas usage
 - Typical monthly gas cost